mwettste/greenlight/learnings.md

 ## Strip debug info
 Use `-ldflags='s'` to strip the debug information and symbol table form the binary, which can result in a file that's around 25% smaller.

+## DigitalOcean - HTTP Server IP
+When deploying to a DigitalOcean Droplet, it is important to not start the http server on "127.0.0.1:4000" but instead use "0.0.0.0:4000", otherwise it won't be reachable!